 Are you keeping count of the story threads?
 Think I missed one?

 Leave a comment below and we can compare notes.

 It’s a minor complaint, and it is more about the fact that timing has clearly played a role in the way the first three issues were laid out.
 There were elements in this issue that addressed a nagging question in my mind, which I now realize was a feeling that the story could have been shortened.
-I plan on looking back at all three issues again, with the intention of sharing my views should they apply once I have read and reviewed next month’s issue.
+I plan on looking back at all three issues again, with the intention of sharing my views once I have read and reviewed next month’s issue.